butcherg/wavedcc/README.md

 to intialize, parse and execute commands, and terminate DCC functions.  wavedcc.cpp and wavedccd.cpp implement a command line and TCP interface, respectively.
 The message format is the DCC++-EX specification, but you can leave out the < and >.

-The initial commit just implements the NMRA S9.2 Baseline packets.
-Also, only operations mode is implemented at present, but the infrastructure to do programming mode is present.
-And, the pulse train builder for speed/direction packets only recognizes
-28-step mode.

 At the PI GPIOs, a bipolar interface is implemented with two output pins.
 There is also a separate enable pin for L298-style H-bridges.
 Configuration of these is to be provided in a wavedcc.conf file, which currently must sit in the same directory as the executables.